CircuitCollective/CMS/README.md

 ### CMS (Catalouge Managment System)

 This project was developed as a course project for the course Software Design and Analysis during the 2025 Winter Semester Term at Ontario Tech University.
-It's main function is to serve as a inventory catalogue for a hypothetical videogame distribution company.
+It's main function is to serve as an inventory catalogue for a hypothetical video game distribution company.

 ## Description

-CMS is a basic catalouge management system that allows authorated users to add, delete, and edit videogame stock storted in it's catalouge.
-Unauthorised users can only view items in the catalouige, and must login using the administrator username and password to become authorised.
-CMS offfers a search function to search the catalouge, and the ablilty to load in iventory from a csv file.
+CMS is a basic catalogue management system that allows authorated users to add, delete, and edit video game stock stored in it's catalogue.
+Unauthorized users can only view items in the catalogue, and must login using the administrator username and password to become authorized.
+CMS offers a search function to search the catalogue, and the ability to load in inventory from a csv file.

 ## Getting Started